Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 A written cybersecurity policy is a must for every organization, since a cybersecurity policy provides a full picture of how the institution ensures data protection, applies security procedures, mitigates threats, and recovers from incidents.

-All employees and students should be familiar with the cybersecurity policy to know how their data is held, learn the primary cybersecurity rules, and understand the severe consequences of violating the policy’s recommendations.
+All employees and students should be familiar with the cybersecurity policy so they know how their data is held, learn the primary cybersecurity rules, and understand the severe consequences of violating the policy’s recommendations.

 Whitepaper on insider threat program